kfraser2018/Jet_ML_Tools/README.md

 python3 image_generation_example.py
 ```

-The first example trains a convolutional neural net on jet images, which may take a while if your computer doesn't have an NVIDIA GPU or if it doesn't have the GPU configured with Keras.
+The first example trains a convolutional neural net on jet images, which would be sped up significantly if we were using a GPU to do the heavy lifting of training the network.
 Nonetheless, if it starts training then it means your Keras installation is working.

 The `src/` directory contains event generation code.
 Take a look at the beginning of `Events.cc` for options.
 Requires Pythia8 and FastJet to be installed and pythis8-config and fastjet-config to be available in the `PATH` (for the makefile to work as is).
 A standard invocation after compiling would look like
 ```bash